How to pack carry-on only for any trip and season

 Take multipurpose clothes that can be worn in both climates.
 A dress can be worn alone or paired with leggings and a cardigan when the temperature drops.

 Tank tops and t-shirts can be layered in colder weather.
-Merino wool buffs are lighter than a scarf or beanie hat but can be used as both.
+Merino wool buffs are lighter than a scarf or beanie hat, but can be used as both.

-If you are travelling long-term and your trip starts in warm weather, don’t pack cold weather gear.
 You can buy or rent it when you reach the cold destination—secondhand shops, markets, and discount clothing stores sell inexpensive clothes.

 Once you’ve moved on to warmer weather, donate or sell the extra clothes.